lee-dohm/team-rotation/README.md

 1. Determines the next person in the team rotation after the person found in step 1
 1. Creates a new issue based on the `.github/weekly-issue-template.md` template and assigns the person found in step 2

-### Logic

-The next person in the rotation is determined by:

-1. Getting the list of handles associated with `teamName`, if any
-1. Adding any handles from `include`
-1. Removing any handles in `exclude`
-1. Sorting the list alphabetically
-1. Finding the handle specified in `last` in the list
-1. Taking the next handle in the list, if there are no more in the list, use the first handle in the list

 ### Inputs

 * `exclude` -- Space-separated list of GitHub handles to remove from the list